A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: Experiment

+Our proposed model is evaluated and compared to other models to show the prediction performance.
+The prediction performance of our proposed is shown in Table.~\ref{test_result}, where NO.8, NO.13, NO.17, NO.21, NO.28, NO.33 mean the different station of saturation line mentioned above.
+The deep and abstract features the convolutional layer learned may be different from the ordinary time-series information from the raw data.
+This is obviously a disadvantage when the monitoring data contains only simple or even linear information.
+While using one convolutional layer and two LSTM layers together with the channel and temporal attention can capture the long-short-term data dependencies to a significant degree from the result.
+The scatter plots of raw data and predicted saturation line is illustrated in Figure.~\ref{improved}, which helps show the prediction performance intuitively.

-To show the superiority of our proposed model $CNN-LSTM^2$, we applied comparative studies with other state-of-the-art machine learning and deep learning models, including the support vector regression (SVR), decision tree regression (DTR), random forest regression (RFR), multilayer perception (MLP), single GRU, simple RNN as well as LSTM models.
-Table 4 presents the RMSE, MAPE and $R^2$ score of these models in our experiments, which demonstrates that our $CNN-LSTM^2$ method significantly outperforms the others in $R^2$.
-Besides, the runtime for 120 epochs is much less than other deep learning models.
+To show the superiority of our proposed model, we apply comparative studies with other state-of-the-art machine learning and deep learning models, including the support vector regression (SVR), decision tree regression (DTR), random forest regression (RFR), multilayer perception (MLP), single GRU, simpleRNN as well as LSTM models on NO.8 dataset.
+Table.~\ref{compare} presents the RMSE, MAPE and R$^2$ score of these models in our experiments, which demonstrates that our proposed model significantly outperforms the others in R$^2$.